ncjdjyh/YHScheme/README.md

 ## Introduce
 ### 1.expression
-Like other dialect of list, YHScheme adopted the prefix expression .
+Like other dialect of lisp, YHScheme adopted the prefix expression .

 like this	`(+ 1 1)` &emsp; `(/ 9 (* 3 (+ 1 2)))`